whitefusionhq/crystallized/README.md

 **[Lit](https://lit-element.polymer-project.org)**: Simple.
 Fast.
 Web Components.

-**Crystalline**: a collection of Lit enhancements inspired by [Stimulus](https://stimulusjs.org) and written in [Ruby2JS](https://github.com/ruby2js/ruby2js).
+**Crystalline**: a collection of Lit enhancements inspired by [Stimulus](https://stimulusjs.org) and written in [Ruby2JS](https://www.ruby2js.com).
 Crystalline includes:

 * `DeclarativeActionsController` - lets you add action attributes to elements in the light DOM as a way of providing declarative event handlers.

+* `TargetsController` - lets you easily query child nodes in the light DOM using either selectors or explicit attribute-based identifies. _Docs coming soon!_

-* `CrystallineElement` - a base subclass of LitElement which provides syntax benefits for Ruby2JS users.
+* `CrystallineElement` - a base subclass of LitElement which provides syntax benefits for Ruby2JS users as well as includes the two controllers above.

 Crystalline uses Ruby 3 and Ruby2JS to compile to modern ES6+ JavaScript.
 Crystalline can be used with any modern JS bundler as well as directly in buildless HTML using `script type="module"`.